Luxury & Premium Antarctica Itineraries

 There are two very different types to Antarctica cruises.
 Firstly the larger cruise ships that visit here are restricted to scenic cruising through the area and generally include a visit to the region with longer cruises around the South American coast.

 However the majority of cruises here are provided by smaller specialty ships that allow passengers to disembark onto the Antarctic islands and the continent itself.
-These cruise ships tend to be sturdy expedition style ships and do not offer all the extras associated with modern cruise ships (although Ponant’s modern fleet may be considered the exception to this).
+These cruise ships tend to be sturdy expedition style ships and do not offer all the extras associated with modern cruise ships.
 These Antarctica cruises are dedicated to the experience and generally feature onboard experts (on the region and the local wild life) who give lectures and lead shore excursions.
 Visits to the Islands are usually by Zodiac inflatables.

 The contrasts in temperature are striking as summer in the Falklands and Ushuaia can sometimes be quite warm, while summertime in Antarctica hovers at the freezing mark.